Skip to content

 Achieving Supply Chain Excellence with OTIF Metrics: Essential Insights You Need to Know

 To achieve supply chain excellence with OTIF metrics, it’s essential to understand the nuances of this metric and its relationship with different supply chain systems and their data interfaces.
-See below for answers to key questions and insights for effectively measuring OTIF in your supply chain.
+See below, where I share my insights on how best to set key operational parameters for effectively measuring OTIF in your supply chain.

-OTIF and inventory availability might sound similar, but they track different things.
+OTIF and inventory availability on the surface have similar objectives, but they track different things.
 Think of inventory availability as just checking if items are in stock.
-OTIF goes much further – it measures if those items actually reached your customer when and how they wanted them.
+Versus OTIF goes much further – it measures if those items actually reached your customer when and how they wanted them.
 Indeed, a warehouse full of products won’t help your OTIF score if trucks arrive late or ship wrong quantities.
-Plus, OTIF gets tricky when you deal with backorders or partial shipments.
-At the same time, these situations don’t affect your inventory metrics at all.
-The bottom line – measuring inventory availability is not a substitute for measuring OTIF and achieving supply chain excellence.
+At the same time, it is best to measure both as OTIF gets tricky when you deal with back orders or partial shipments.
+The bottom line – it is essential to measure both inventory availability and On-Time In-Full (OTIF) performance, as each metric tracks a distinct aspect of operations.

 3. How Big Should the Delivery Window Be?

-To accurately measure OTIF, it’s essential to compare the delivered date with the promised date.
+To accurately measure OTIF, it’s essential to compare the actual delivered date with the promised date.
 Surprisingly, it is a formidable challenge to measure delivered and promised dates correctly.
-In many instances, carriers or the receiving operation do not provide an accurate delivery date and time.
-Also in other cases, no one in the supply chain has a clear idea of the promised date.
-In fact, one can conclude that the reason why many supply chains do not measure OTIF is because it is so hard to measure the dates delivered or promised for a shipment.
+In many instances, carriers or the receiving operation do not accurately document actual delivery date and time.
+Worse, it is quite common that neither party has the same understanding of the shipment’s promised date.
+In fact, this is a major reason why many supply chains do not measure effectively either On-Time Delivery (OTD), nor OTIF.

-One of the biggest challenges with measuring OTIF dates is that all parties, both the shipper and the receiver, many times do not explicitly agree on what measure to use when determining a successful delivery.
-Let’s take the example of a truck delivery to a warehouse.
+Without a doubt, many times shippers and receivers do not explicitly agree on what measures to use when determining a successful delivery.
+For example, Let’s look at a truck delivering to a warehouse.
 Does delivery mean: when the truck enters the yard, or when the trailer is dropped, or when the trailer is unloaded?
 Even more challenging, how do you account for delivery schedule changes by either the supplier or the receiver?

 For a more detailed discussion on measuring on-time deliveries, see my article, Measuring Ecommerce On-Time Delivery: Instructive Advice To Best Avoid Pointless Mistakes.